Back to all posts

 • nightly rates that look reasonable before taxes and fees

-• listings far from transit that require more ride-hailing
+• listings far from useful transit that require more ride-hailing

 • apartments with no real desk for work days